 De novo sequencing refers to sequencing a novel genome where there is no reference sequence available for alignment.
 Sequence reads are assembled as contigs, and the coverage quality of de novo sequence data depends on the size and continuity of the contigs (ie, the number of gaps in the data).

 Next-generation sequencing (NGS) enables faster, more accurate characterization of any species compared to traditional methods, such as Sanger sequencing.
-Illumina offers mate pair sequencing and long-read technology to complement shorter reads for accurate, complete characterization of any species.
+Illumina offers mate pair sequencing and long-read technology to complement shorter reads for comprehensive, accurate characterization of any species.

 When sequencing a genome for the first time, use a combined approach for higher-quality assemblies.
 Combining short-insert, paired-end and long-insert, mate pair sequences is the ideal way to maximize coverage.
 The short reads, sequenced at higher depths, can fill in gaps not covered by the long inserts.